Ical-meister/Project1/README.txt

 Build the project using Ctrl + Shift + B or Build → Build Solution.

-The executable will be located in 1221304904_Assignment\Project1\Project1.exe
+The executable will be located in the build folder.

 ------------------------------------------------------------------------------------------------------